-What are some questions I can ask my doctor about Hodgkin disease?
+What are some questions I can ask the doctor about Hodgkin disease?

 As you cope with Hodgkin disease and treatment, you need to have honest, open talks with your doctor.
-Feel free to ask any question that’s on your mind, no matter how small it might seem.
+Feel free to ask any question, no matter how small it might seem.
 Here are some questions you might want to ask.
 Be sure to add your own questions as you think of them.
-Nurses, social workers, and other members of the treatment team may also be able to answer many of your questions.

 - What type of Hodgkin disease is it?

-- What is the stage?
-What does the staging mean?
+- What is the stage (extent) of the cancer?
+What does this mean?

-- Will I (we) need to have other tests before we can decide on treatment?
+- What tests need to be done before we can decide on treatment?

-- Are there other doctors I (we) need to see?
+- Will I (we) need to see other doctors?